wavefrontHQ/wavefront-sdk-java/README.md

 // and a Wavefront API token with direct ingestion permission WavefrontDirectIngestionClient.Builder builder = new WavefrontDirectIngestionClient.Builder(wavefrontURL, token);

+// Optional configuration properties.
+// Only override the defaults to set higher values.

 // This is the size of internal buffer beyond which data is dropped
 // Set this to override the default max queue size of 50,000